raipc/atsd-api-python/offline_installation.md

 python -c "import atsd_client, pandas, requests, dateutil, pytz"
 ```

-The output will be empty if all modules are installed and error with absent one will be raised otherwise.
+The output will be empty if all modules are installed correctly.
+Otherwise, an error will be displayed showing which modules are missing.

 ```python
 Traceback (most recent call last):